 Figure – bad camera angle placement again

 Traversing special objects like bridges, ledges and ropes while platforming just felt extremely unnatural and boring.
-Talking about boring, walking for a long time doesn’t sound very interesting when you realize you are forced to do it for almost ten minutes straight, and that’s the case for one of the level’s in Unearthed, it was really boring to keep my finger on the forward button all this time.
+Talking about boring, walking for a long time doesn’t sound very interesting.
+Especially when you realize you are forced to do it for almost ten minutes straight.
+And that’s the case for one of the level’s in Unearthed.
+It was really boring to keep my finger on the forward button all this time.

-I do understand that the red arrow tells you the direction of the shots, but it’s normally not enough for players who are used to relying on sound feedback for combat movement, even if you’re a visual guy, the arrow tracking system – that is composed of pieces – is not helpful that much, just think about it, you as a player surrounded by a 360 angle, do you think that you would be able to tell where the enemy is by looking to one of the few direction arrows.
+I do understand that the red arrow tells you the direction of the shots.
+However, it’s normally not enough for players who are used to relying on sound feedback for combat movement.
+Even if you’re a visual guy, the arrow tracking system – that is composed of pieces – is not helpful that much, just think about it.
+You as a player surrounded by a 360 angle, do you think that you would be able to tell where the enemy is by looking to one of the few direction arrows.

 Figure – enemy directions